KL-dotcom/sei-group-project-3/README.md

 ## Key Learnings

-This project was a great opportunity to learn how to work on a large project with other people, it came with it's own challenges (especially when it comes to things like version control).
+This project was a great opportunity to learn how to work on a large project with other people, and manage the challenges that is came with.

+One of these challanges was version control, this was the first time for the class that we were in a group situation where this issue came up and we had to learn and adapt quickly.
+We used a development branch off the master branch in order to keep our work while the project was still being worked on, and used our own branches for the specific features we were working on, merging into the development branch regularly.
+Any merge conflicts were dealt with as a team if we did not know which version should be kept.

 We all managed to work well together, and could effectively communicate when it came to asking for help and dividing up work.

 ## Challenges and Wins